GadW6/hackeruso-candidate/README.md

       Docker in Docker (or DinD) is tricky !

-      At first i thought i would handle this step using jenkins docker plugins only - FAILED
+      - At first i thought i would handle this step using jenkins docker plugins only - FAILED
-      Then i thought it was due agent not being defined in jenkins script (declarative supports docker out of the box) - FAILED
+      - Then i thought it was due agent not being defined in jenkins script (declarative supports docker out of the box) - FAILED
-      Then i tried mounting the docker socket from host to running docker (-v /var/run/docker.sock:/var/run/docker.sock) - FAILED finally i decided bulding my own image of Jenkins, supporting docker out of the box - PENDING
+      - Then i tried mounting the docker socket from host to running docker (-v /var/run/docker.sock:/var/run/docker.sock) - FAILED
+      - Tried adding a security layer with the use of Nestybox decoupling the stacks from the host - FAILED
+      - I decided bulding my own image of Jenkins, supporting docker out of the box with host's docker socker mounted into it - WORK
     }
 6. Run Nginx<br />